roman-milk/roman-milk.github.io/friday-night-at-the-alhanbra.md

  "Peaceful.
 Apparently Vykki hasn't heard from your husband.
 Either that or she is one hell of an actress, but when I stop to think about it I guess she is.
 She has had me convinced for years that she was a faithful and loving wife.
 Oh well, live and learn.
 Did Sam tell you when he would have your papers ready?"

  "He said he would file with the court first thing in the morning and have Jim served whenever I wanted.
 I don't know what your plans are, but I told him to serve Jim at work sometime in the afternoon."
-Report_Story #2